<rss version="2.0"

 &#60;img width="6144" height="3288" width_o="6144" height_o="3288" data-src="https://freight.cargo.site/t/original/i/d0ed2cd033a1f8692343271967fc360aa7115f6c32166d7c1d9bc7a238131adf/Encouragement.png" data-mid="203109806" border="0" src="https://freight.cargo.site/w/1000/i/d0ed2cd033a1f8692343271967fc360aa7115f6c32166d7c1d9bc7a238131adf/Encouragement.png" /&#62;

-With this brand new “unlisted” channel status, we wanted to be as clear as possible as to what unlisted means, and give users the opportunity to talk to sales and officially list their channel as much as possible.
+With this brand new “unlisted” channel status, our goal was to be as clear as possible as to what unlisted means, and give free users the opportunity to talk to sales and officially list their channel through natural touchpoints.

 &#60;img width="5448" height="7476" width_o="5448" height_o="7476" data-src="https://freight.cargo.site/t/original/i/01ee74ce6d326a1dacbe8c951d482eb2748ef36c72809d9b351f08a2cb3d6ebe/List-Channel.png" data-mid="203133481" border="0" src="https://freight.cargo.site/w/1000/i/01ee74ce6d326a1dacbe8c951d482eb2748ef36c72809d9b351f08a2cb3d6ebe/List-Channel.png" /&#62;